hrishi-1337/csci-540-hw02/README.md

 ## Data

+- Open 'Food_Display_Table' in excel

-Go to File -> Options -> Advanced -> Editing Section
+- Go to File -> Options -> Advanced -> Editing Section

-Uncheck the “Use system separators” setting and put a comma in the “Decimal Separator” field.
+- Uncheck the “Use system separators” setting and put a comma in the “Decimal Separator” field.

-Save Food_Display_Table excel file as CSV UTF-8 File.
+- Save 'Food_Display_Table' excel file as 'CSV UTF-8' file.
 Resulting file will be semi-colon seperated.

 ## Running